Britain's Treasure Map

 27. The beaches of Lyme Regis offer an excellent source for finding sea glass.
 The coarse, stony beaches of Lyme Regis, in combination with the rough Atlantic swells that often reach the shore, have created ideal conditions for the creation of sea glass.

-28. Iona, on the east coast of Scotland is another great place to find sea glass.
+28. Iona, on the west coast of Scotland is another great place to find sea glass.
 Looking out over the Atlantic, and practically unsheltered from storms this area’s beaches turn out some fantastic specimens of sea glass.

 29. Exposed to the fierce North Sea, Seaham on the Durham coast is a good place to look for sea glass.
 The beaches terrain and strong tidal sway help to create ideal conditions for sea glass production.